UNITARIAN UNIVERSALIST FELLOWSHIP OF MADISON COUNTY

 ~ ~ ~

-This Eighth Edition of the Bylaws of the Unitarian Universalist Fellowship of Madison County was approved as revised at a special business meeting on September 27, 2015.
+This Ninth Edition of the Bylaws of the Unitarian Universalist Fellowship of Madison County was approved as revised at the Annual Meeting on May 19, 2019.